guaka/localverify/README.md

 <img src="iOS/App/Assets.xcassets/AppIcon.appiconset/app-icon.png" alt="Local Verify app icon" width="128">

-Local Verify is an experimental, local-only iOS 17+ app for importing and reviewing sysdiagnose archives.
+Local Verify is an experimental, local-only app for iOS 17+ and Android 11+ for importing and reviewing sysdiagnose archives.
 It has no backend, telemetry, or evidence upload.
-Android support is planned separately in [docs/ANDROID.md](docs/ANDROID.md).

 The app bundles a snapshot of Amnesty/MVT indicators for offline analysis.
 It is not full MVT parity and does not provide comprehensive current-spyware coverage.
 Results are leads for investigation, not proof of compromise.